Brahmananda-Moharana/ecommerce-incture/README.md

 * Product management with stock tracking and soft deletion
 * Shopping cart management with automatic price calculation
 * Order placement with simulated payment processing
+* Email notification sent to the user when an order is placed successfully
 * Comprehensive exception handling and logging
 * Unit testing of service-layer business logic